elcarrillo/Masters-Thesis-Template/README.md

 ## Acknowledgment

-This template includes placeholder text and structure generated with the assistance of ChatGPT, an AI language model developed by OpenAI.
-The framework streamlines the process of developing a LaTeX-based thesis while adhering to academic standards.
+This template includes placeholder text generated with the assistance of ChatGPT, an AI language model developed by OpenAI.

 ---

 For questions or assistance, feel free to contact **Edgar Carrillo** at [elcar@uoregon.edu](mailto:elcar@uoregon.edu).

 ---